twig-soc/twigless/README.md

 # twigless
 An opensourced reanimation for roblox.
 Instead of using hats, it uses dead npcs to reanimate.
+R6 Recommended.
+(R15 still works but has issues)
 (THIS USES NO HATS)

 # HOW TO USE